 What is it?
 San Diego for Every Child (SDEC) is a nonprofit organization that works with various local organizations to help children at a disadvantage as a result of poverty.
 In the animated video above, SDEC details its mission while using numerous stats and charts to show how widespread poverty and financial hardships are.

 Why does it matter?
 San Diego for Every Child has a grand mission that could easily get lost in translation.
 Their video uses animated maps and charts to show the scale of the problem they’re tackling.
-Organizations can use this approach for a number of topics, from showcasing a nationwide issue to advertising a service area.
+Organizations can use this approach for several topics, from showcasing a nationwide issue to advertising a service area.

 What is it?
 Once Cleveland Water drove signups to their new web portal, it was time to ensure people knew how to use it.
 This video outlines the many functions of the web portal, helping users go from newly signed up to experienced power users.